Synchysis: In poetry

 This poetry form was a favorite with Latin poets.
-It is described by the website Silva Rhetoricae as "Hyperbaton or anastrophe taken to an obscuring extreme, either accidentally or purposefully."
-It is doubtful, however, whether it could be correct to describe effects in Latin poetry, which was very carefully written, as accidental.
+It is described by the website Silva Rhetoricae as "Hyperbaton or anastrophe taken to an obscuring extreme, either accidentally or purposefully.".
+While some debate its intentionality in Latin poetry, Synchysis provided authors with creative flexibility while trying to conform to Greek and Latin metre.

-Synchysis may be opposed to chiasmus, which is a phrase in the form A-B-B-A, either in the same line or in two consecutive lines.
+Because various word orderings can be considered as synchyses, it may be opposed to the more distinct chiasmus, which is a phrase in the form A-B-B-A, either in the same line or in two consecutive lines.
+Synchysis can also be compared to anastrophe, a figure of speech in which a novel arrangement is contrasted with the typical ordering of the subject, object and verb in a language without free syntax in those elements.

 A line of Latin verse in the form adjective A - adjective B - verb - noun A - noun B, with the verb in the center (or a corresponding chiastic line, again with the verb in the center), is known as a golden line.
 A highly common occurrence in Virgil's Aeneid, an example is aurea purpuream subnectit fibula vestem, "a golden clasp bound her purple cloak" (Virgil, Aeneid 4.139).
 Usually, synchysis is formed through the adjective A - adjective B - noun A - noun B structure, but it can also exist as adjective-noun-adjective-noun.

 Today, it is mainly found in poetry, where poets use it to maintain metre or rhyme.